arj03/ssb-new-format/README.md

 Performance on phone compared to laptop is that phone is 64% slower in validate, but json performance is roughly the same.

+There is a way to [not validate everything](https://github.com/ssbc/ssb-validate#shortcuts-for-js-mode-api).

 ## Other

 JS [Benchmark](https://github.com/ssbc/bench-ssb/tree/test-encodings) on i7: json 0.38, cbor 1.76, bipf 1.14